open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 shape as GO Feature Flag's one engine in several hosts, except these are separate reimplementations — which should make divergence *more* likely.

-**They do not diverge.** Byte-identical results: same 17 passes, same 12 failures, same 11 skips, same reasons.
+**They do not diverge.** Byte-identical results: same 31 passes, same 2 failures, same 19 skips, same reasons — including all four of the evaluation-context and targeting scenarios.
 A negative result from a test designed to find divergence, worth re-running when the Java and JS adoptions exist.

-## Why the 12 fail
+## Why the 2 fail

-### Variant — 10 of them

-Every one fails with `variant was ""`.

-Flagsmith has no variant concept for a standard feature.
-A feature state is `enabled` plus `feature_state_value`, and nothing names the value; the evaluation response carries no variant key at all.
-The provider is not dropping it — it never receives one, and no seeding of the canonical set can produce one.

-That makes this **a finding about the canonical set rather than about Flagsmith.** The set is expressed in flagd's format and its comment says what matters is "the keys, types, variant names and resolved values".
-Variant names are not universally available: a backend can be entirely conformant and have no such concept, and the evaluation scenarios assert one unconditionally.

-Worth settling on [spec#417](https://github.com/open-feature/spec/issues/417): either variant assertions get a capability gate, the way `@object` and `@large-integers` gate theirs, or the canonical set stops requiring them.
-No `KnownDeviation` is recorded, because there is no capability to hang one on — which is itself the gap.

-### Type mismatch — the other 2

 Reading `float-flag` as a **string** returns `"0.5"` rather than `TYPE_MISMATCH`, and `object-flag` as a string returns the raw JSON text.